-Students in the Graduate Entry Pre-specialization in Nursing must pass the NCLEX-RN and submit proof of their Connecticut RN licensure by December 1 of the first year of their specialty program*.
-Any student who does not pass the NCLEX-RN or who does not sit for the NCLEX-RN prior to this date, may be required to withdraw or take a leave of absence and will be required to make individual arrangements for completion of the Specialty requirements after receiving a passing grade on the NCLEX-RN.
+Students in the Graduate Entry Prespecialty in Nursing must pass the NCLEX-RN and submit proof of their Connecticut R.N. licensure by December 1 of the ﬁrst year of their specialty program. *Any student who does not pass the NCLEX-RN, or who does not sit for the NCLEX-RN prior to this date, may be required to withdraw or take a leave of absence and will be required to make individual arrangements for completion of the specialty requirements after receiving a passing grade on the NCLEX-RN.
 GEPN students must follow steps outlined in the Student NCLEX Reporting Process.

 Master’s Program for Nurses with Baccalaureate Degrees

 Requirements for admission for registered nurses include a baccalaureate degree from an accredited college or university, and graduation from a school of nursing.
 Applicants must be licensed in at least one state.
-If the student is a new graduate from a school of nursing, their CT RN license must be submitted 90 days from their graduation date.
-Incoming students with an out of state R.N. license must obtain a Connecticut R.N. license prior to enrollment and no later than August 1.
-All students are required to maintain active Connecticut R.N. licensure and Basic Life Support (BLS) for the Healthcare Professional certification through the American Heart Association while enrolled in the School of Nursing.
-Students who have not passed the NCLEX-RN by the above mentioned dates may be required to withdraw or take a leave of absence and will be required to make individual arrangements for completion of the Specialty requirements after passing the NCLEX-RN exam.
+If the student is a new graduate from a school of nursing, the student’s Connecticut R.N. license must be submitted 90 days from the student’s graduation date.
+Incoming students with an out- of-state R.N. license must obtain a Connecticut RN license prior to enrollment and no later than August 1.
+All students are required to maintain active Connecticut RN licensure and Basic Life Support (BLS) for the Healthcare Professional certiﬁcation through the American Heart Association while enrolled in the School of Nursing.
+Students who have not passed the NCLEX-RN by the above mentioned dates may be required to withdraw or take a leave of absence and will be required to make individual arrangements for completion of the specialty requirements after passing the NCLEX-RN exam.

 Doctoral of Nursing Practice Students

-An active RN license is not required unless they are practicing.
-However, they are encouraged to maintain their RN license.
+An active RN license is not required unless the student is practicing.
+However, PhD students are encouraged to maintain their RN license.